 Budget-wise, a trip to Sierra can be affordable if you choose to camp but will escalate depending on where you stay and what you want to do.

-It’s not necessary to spend a fortune though, as the natural surroundings and breathtaking vistas around you are simply priceless.
-So if you’re going to splurge on anything, make it a drone with a fancy camera.
+Spending a fortune is unnecessary, though, as the natural surroundings and breathtaking vistas around you are priceless.
+So, if you’re going to splurge on anything, make it a drone with a fancy camera.

 Formation of the Sierra Nevada Mountain Range